 Jury Analyst is a platform that blends machine learning with over a decade of venue-specific data to revolutionize how attorneys handle jury selection and trial preparation.
 At its core, the platform uses specialized algorithms trained on real juror behavior, creating a tool that merges advanced technology with practical legal insights.

-Key Features of Jury Analyst
+Key Features of Jury Analyst:

 "We tried the case, we got an $800,000 plaintiff’s verdict.
 And the reason for the verdict we discovered after our session with the jury after the verdict.
 These four things that Jury Analyst picked out were the most important things to the jury.
 And the fact that enable us to handle these things is what won the case for us.
 So, Jury Analyst was responsible in large part for a victory in a challenging case."

-Pricing Plans and Customization Options
+Pricing and Customization:

 "Tools like Jury Analyst give trial lawyers a unique opportunity to run jury studies and gain critical insight before walking into court."